 Ultimately, thousands of visitors have attended the series, with over 350 attending the opening reception of the group exhibition alone to view the artworks in juxtaposition with the four stories of the Scottish Rite that now is home to Masonic Contemporary Museum.
 That led to two followup survey exhibition, Circuitous Succession Epilogue (CSE ll) & Circuitous Succession Epilogue lll (CSE lll).
 Ultimately, over fifty exhibitions in the series to date.

 Since its conception, the Circuitous Succession Series has curated alternative spaces and white cube gallery environments.
-Headquartered at 825 Union Ave with Masonic Contemporary and 1789 Kirby Parkway Circuitous Succession, the series also extends to include satellite gallery spaces in Memphis communities.
+Headquartered at 825 Union Ave with Masonic Contemporary & Circuitous Succession, the series also extends to include satellite gallery spaces in Memphis communities.
 As project founder and curator Jason Miller represents mid-career to established artists, while periodically introducing select emerging artists into the mix.